| Component | What Gets Optimized |

 Components:- GEPA — Proposes mutations to instruction artifacts

-- Task App — Orchestrates rollouts, provisions sandboxes
+- Container — Orchestrates rollouts, provisions sandboxes

 - Daytona Sandbox — Isolated VM with agent pre-installed (~3s provisioning)